-Special Consideration:

-- Hotels will need to communicate with a dispersed group of individuals in a variety of hotel areas, such as individual guest rooms, function rooms, parking garages, pool area, fitness room, public washrooms and restaurants. - A variety of communication channels is recommended, particularly in large hotels where many guests need to be reached.
+Special Consideration: Hotels Hotels will need to communicate with a dispersed group of individuals in a variety of hotel areas, such as individual guest rooms, function rooms, parking garages, pool area, fitness room, public washrooms and restaurants.
+A variety of communication channels is recommended, particularly in large hotels where many guests need to be reached.

-Restaurants and cafés

 Considering a smaller space, restaurants and cafés can put more focus on communicating in person.

-- Large venues with many occupants will also need multiple forms of communication, including speakers or potentially digital methods (SMS, Venue social media Apps). - Smaller venues can put more emphasis on in person communication, but in loud noise environments megaphones may be required.
+Night-life Entertainment Venues Large venues with many occupants will also need multiple forms of communication, including speakers or potentially digital methods (SMS, Venue social media Apps).
+Smaller venues can put more emphasis on in person communication, but in loud noise environments megaphones may be required.

-Criteria 8: Preparedness & Management

-Establish disaster management plans and procedures that are informed by a risk assessment and addresses multiple hazards and scenarios.

-Disaster management plans and procedures are needed to ensure an adequate and effective response during an emergency.
+Criteria 8: Preparedness & Management Establish disaster management plans and procedures that are informed by a risk assessment and addresses multiple hazards and scenarios.
+Why it is important: Disaster management plans and procedures are needed to ensure ar adequate and effective response during an emergency.
 Adequate planning enables quick decision-making, resource allocation, and ensures the safety of both occupants and staff in emergency situations.

-- Establish a disaster risk management plan: ensure the plan addresses those hazards that have been identified through a disaster risk assessment.
-The plan should outline strategies for mitigating hazard impacts before, during, and after an event. - Plan a post-disaster assessment: create protocols for a postdisaster damage assessment to assess impacts, safety concerns, ensure safe re-entry and identify critical needs.
+What to do: Establish a disaster risk management plan: ensure the plan addresses those hazards that have been identified through a disaster risk assessment.
+The plan should outline strategies for mitigating hazard impacts before, during, and after an event.
+Plan a post-disaster assessment: create protocols for a post-disaster damage assessment to assess impacts, safety concerns, ensure safe re-entry and identify critical needs.